deadlyvipers/dojo_rules/introduction.md

 # Introduction
 Hey!
-This is my introduction
+This is my introduction.
+I'm following the HTML & CSS path.